AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 2. Function

-This script first subsets the input matrices to Medulloblastoma samples only.
-Next, the two matrices containing MB samples are merged together using common genes.
-Then, if the value of the input parameter `batch_col` is set, a batch correction is performed using that column from the clinical file.
+This script first subsets the input expression matrices to Medulloblastoma (MB) samples only.
+Next, the poly-A and rRNA depleted input matrices containing only MB samples are merged together using common genes.
+If the value of the input parameter `--batch_col` is set, the script uses the column that matches the value of `--batch_col` from the clinical file as a batch and computes a batch correction using the R package sva.
 Finally, the script runs either the [MM2S](https://github.com/cran/MM2S) package or the medulloblastoma classifier as described [here](https://github.com/d3b-center/medullo-classifier-package) depending on the `--method` parameter.

 3. Output: